 - Establishing expectations and goals

-We believe that our CRNA mentors help our mentees to smoothly transition into practice at Barnes Jewish Hospital regardless of the level of experience of the newly hired CRNA.
+We believe that our CRNA mentors help their mentees to smoothly transition into practice at Barnes Jewish Hospital and St. Louis Children’s Hospital, regardless of the level of experience of the newly hired CRNA.
 Come join our anesthesia family and get matched with one of our wonderful CRNA mentors!